-The Human Resources Commission is convened by the Director of the Human Resources Division, as follows:
+The Human Resources Committee is convened by the Director of the Human Resources Division, as follows:

-a) monthly, usually a few working days before the end of the month, to analyze and decide on the proposals of the coordinators of the business lines regarding promotions, other internal changes regarding the individual employment contracts, including the remuneration of the employees (other than the identified staff), and other aspects of the area of responsibility and b) whenever necessary, in the case of disciplinary investigations.
+a) monthly, usually with 1-5 working days before the end of the month, to analyze and decide on the proposals of the coordinators of the business lines regarding promotions, other internal changes regarding the individual employment contracts, including the remuneration of the employees from the responsibility area of Human Resources Committee, and other aspects of the area of responsibility and b) whenever necessary, in the case of disciplinary investigations or other exceptional situations, of the nature of affecting labor relations.

-On 31.12.2021, the Human Resources Commission was composed of: Chief Executive Officer & Executive President; Chief Legal Officer & Vice President; Chief Financial Officer & Executive Director; Head of the Human Resources Division.
+On 31.12.2022, the Human Resources Committee was composed of: Chief Executive Officer & Executive President; Chief Legal Officer & Vice President; Chief Financial Officer & Executive Director; Head of the Human Resources Division.

-The Human Resources Commission has mainly the following attributions:
+The Human Resources Committee has mainly the following attributions:

-- Decides on the promotion and appointment of the employees, other than the identified staff, in accordance with human resources policies and procedures; - Approves the remuneration of the employees, other than the identified personnel, according to the NBR regulations, the bonus grids and the amounts to be granted monthly to the employees, other than the identified personnel, according to the regulations of the National Bank of Romania, based on proposals received from the Bank's business lines coordinators; - Analyzes the assessment of the employees' performances, in case of appeals; - Analyzes the deviations from the legislation in force and the internal norms of the Bank and decides the disciplinary measures considered necessary, as well as other situations of professional deviations that may generate operational risks; - Analyzes and decides on the aspects related to the human resources activity, according to the specific provisions mentioned in the human resources policies and procedures (including, without being limited to: staff fluctuation, professional evaluation and employees development plan, evolution of the remuneration and provisions for rest leaves), as well as on other specific situations, at the request of the coordinators of the business lines; - Analyzes and approves the modification proposals regarding the organizational structures subordinated to the divisions (departments/compartments/services).
+- analyzes the proposals submitted by the business lines within the Bank and decides on promotion and appointment, as well as other internal changes regarding the individual employment contracts regarding the employees, other than the members of the management body and the coordinators of the internal control functions, in the situation in which they are not members of the senior management, in accordance with the internal legal or normative framework; - analyzes and approves the fixed remuneration of the employees, other than the members of the management body and the coordinators of the internal control functions, in the situation where they are not members of the senior management, in accordance with the internal legal or regulatory framework; - analyzes and approves the variable remuneration, the bonus grids and the amounts to be given monthly to the employees, other than the identified staff, according to the regulations of the National Bank of Romania, based on the proposals received from the coordinators of the business lines within the Bank; - monitors the performance management process, solves any employees complaints regarding individual assessment (in case of discrepancies between self-assessment and the assessments of superiors on a hierarchical line) and submits to the Managing Board an annual report on the employees performance assessment, with observations and related recommendations (when/if applicable); - investigates the deviations from the legislation in force and the internal rules of the Bank, as well as other situations of deviations of professional nature that may generate operational risks and decides the disciplinary measures considered appropriate, in accordance with the legal provisions in force; - analyzes and decides on the aspects related to the human resources activity, according to the specific provisions mentioned in the human resources policies and procedures (including, but not limited to: staff turnover, the professional assessment and development plan of the employees, the evolution of the remuneration granted and vacation provisions, etc.), as well as on other specific situations of the nature of affecting labor relations, at the request of the business line coordinators.

+B.2.
 Work Safety & Health Committee